School Fundraising Ideas: 21+ Ways to Make Money & Have Fun

 Bake sale

-Bake delicious treats—cookies, cakes, brownies, muffins, pies—and sell at school or online.
+Bake delicious treats.
+Cookies, cakes, brownies, muffins, pies.
+Sell at school or online.
 Request donations from parents, teachers, and local businesses.
 Label baked goods with ingredients and prices.
+According to CharityAuctions.com platform data, bake sales paired with a raffle or auction raise 40% more than standalone bake sales.
+See how to run a raffle fundraiser to add a raffle to your bake sale.

 Game night